 If the above matches your scenario we may be able to assist – please complete an online application.
 If your situation is complicated, please get in touch with one of our Lending Specialists to discuss the options available to you.

 Can I apply for a home loan if I'm self-employed?Yes indeed!
-Depending on your situation you may be eligible for our Low Rate Home Loan, or if your financial situation isn't that straight forward (for example you have previous credit issues or simply haven’t completed your most recent financials) either our Options or Flex loan may be for you.
+Depending on your situation you may be eligible for our Low Rate Home Loan, or if your financial situation isn't that straight forward (for example you have previous credit issues or simply haven’t completed your most recent financials) our Options Home Loan may be for you.
 Complete an online application and we'll be in touch to discuss the home loan which suits your needs.

-Can I apply for a home loan in a company name or a family trust?Yes.
-Please speak to one of our Lending Specialists by calling 1800 111 001.
+Can I apply for a home loan in a company name or a family trust?No, we do not offer home loans under company names or trusts.

 Can I get the first home owner's grant with homeloans.com.au?Our loans are available to first home buyers, and you can use any first home owner's grant you may be eligible for towards your deposit.
 Your homeloans.com.au Lending Specialist will be able to provide guidance through this process.
 Note that grants vary between Australian States and Territories – for more information and to apply visit www.firsthome.gov.au.